fhiso/legacy-format/tag-list.md

 ..[ADDR]
 :   description
-    :   None
+    :   Address information that, when combined with NAME substructure, meets requirements for sending communications through the mail.

     payload
-    :   Address information that, when combined with NAME substructure, meets requirements for sending communications through the mail.
+    :   A string.
 It is RECOMMENDED that implementations support at least three lines of at least 60 characters each.

     substructures
     :   -   [ADR1]?